Some posts contain compensated links. Please read this disclaimer for more info.

 I was initially expecting some shiny steel and grey hotel complex to greet me – and, instead, what I saw below in the secluded bay was more reminiscent of a typical Adriatic sea-side village – and not a brand new 5-star resort.

-You’ll no doubt have already heard the name ‘Chedi’ – it’s the global hospitality and entertainment brand which have luxurious Chedi Hotels in Muscat, Oman and Andermatt, in the Swiss Alps.
+You’ll undoubtedly have already heard the name ‘Chedi’ – it’s the global hospitality and entertainment brand that have luxurious Chedi Hotels in Muscat, Oman, and Andermatt, in the Swiss Alps.
 And, they’ve spared no detail or expense in their newest hotel – The Chedi in Luštica Bay, which is merely the first of seven planned hotels along the bay.

-Well, actually, The Chedi in Montenegro isn’t just any hotel, it’s part of a fully-packed complex which includes a striking marina, beachside area, a planned golf course (2020), two restaurants, shops, apartments, spa and wellness area, and entertainment facilities.
+Well, actually, The Chedi in Montenegro isn’t just any hotel; it’s part of a fully-packed complex that includes a striking marina, beachside area, a planned golf course (2020), two restaurants, shops, apartments, spa and wellness area, and entertainment facilities.

-I had read a lot about The Chedi Montenegro hotel, not only because of it’s a remarkable location, but also because it’s brand-spank’n-new.
+I had read a lot about The Chedi Montenegro hotel, not only because of its remarkable location but also because it’s brand-spank’n-new.
 I had seen The Chedi Luštica Bay opening in July 2018 thanks to Total Montenegro News – and though I rarely travel to beachside destinations in the summer, I booked marked it as a trip for the offseason.

 I am ever so exhilarated I did.

 Of course, the hotel is sparkling and brand new – but the hotel’s chic decor (and signage) is contemporary yet understated and has a real harmony with the surrounding nature of the tranquil Traste Bay.

 The Chedi’s decor has aquamarine accents, and the buildings and landscaping use a locally sourced stone, which provides a rustic feel to this otherwise extremely modern hotel.